 Blending an array of provocative examples from the novels with thought-provoking commentary on contemporary management practices, IF HARRY POTTER RAN GENERAL ELECTRIC offers readers a master’s course on leadership and ethics, told in an engaging and insightful way.

-TOM MORRIS is the author of the bestselling business book IF ARISTOTLE RAN GENERAL MOTORS.
-A former distinguished professor of philosophy at the University of Notre Dame, he is now the most active public philosopher America advising the corporate world….
-More about Tom Morris
+Tom Morris is the author of True Success: A New Philosophy of Excellence and the bestselling business book If Aristotle Ran General Motors.
+A former Distinguished Professor of Philosophy at the University of Notre Dame, he is the Chairman of… More about Tom Morris